-New curb, gutter, and sidewalk on Balfour Street along the entire subject property frontage is required to provide a connecting pedestrian route between the park and the street.
-Per MMC 13.32, the applicant may apply to pay a Fee in Lieu of Construction (FILOC) rather than construct these improvements.
-A condition has been established to ensure that these improvements are provided and that the applicable standards of MMC 19.708 are met.
+New curb, gutter, and sidewalk on Bowman Street along the entire subject property frontage is required to provide a connecting pedestrian route to Brae Street.
+A condition has been established to ensure that the applicable standards of MMC 19.708 are met.